maximer-v/quantum-machine-learning-finance-cases/README.md

-# Quantum Machine Learning (QML) Use Cases for the Finance Sector
+# Gate-based Quantum Machine Learning (QML) Use Cases for the Finance Sector

 This repository was created to compile real-world quantum machine learning cases.

-> **Note:** This repository is not considering cases with quantum annealers, or mainly regarding optimization problems, but supervised and unsupervised machine learning cases boosted by quantum computation.
+> **Note:** This content is not considering cases with quantum annealers, or mainly regarding optimization problems, but supervised and unsupervised machine learning cases boosted by quantum computation.

 ## CaixaBank (2020).